joeyates/til/computer/hardware/acorn/bbc-micro/programming/operating-system-commands.md

 # Files

+Note: file names seem to be case-insensitive when read.

 * `*CLOSE` - close all files
 * `*DUMP <afsp>` - print file contents in hex
 * `*EXEC <fsp>` - run a Basic program from disk